zqzas/Network-Analyzer/prob4_dns/README.md

 Study on dns-remoteshell.pcap
 ----
 The packet list leads by some normal dns traffic.
-But later, some tcp traffic is riding on port 53, which seems to be remote shell connections.
+But later, some tcp traffic starts riding on port 53, which seems to be remote shell connections.

 Tricks:
 Some 802.11 and Logical-Link Control protocols are hidden in a few packets.